 The better question is why wouldn’t you!
 UWALK is a free interactive website that can help motivate you and track your activities progress.
 You can also join a challenge and compete against yourself, co-workers or family and friends or friends.

 Looking for a walking challenge for your workplace, community or organisation?
 Make a profile on UWALK.ca and request a group.
 Once registered as a group UWALK will provide you with all the tools and resources to get you started.

 Nope, it’s free!!
-UWALK was developed by the Faculty of Physical Education and Recreation at the University of Alberta and is funded by the Government of Alberta.
+UWALK was developed by the Faculty of Physical Education and Recreation at the University of Alberta with funding by the Government of Alberta.
 It is now administered by Alberta Health Services.

 We have created the UWALK website with a mobile first responsive website design.
 What this means for you is that while we do not offer a traditional ‘UWALK App’ for specific mobile devices or operating systems, you will be able to access the UWALK website on your mobile phone and have a tailored experience that adapts to the size of your screen.
 You can also create a shortcut that will save an icon to your homescreen and allow you to quickly access UWALK without entering your browser and inputting the URL each time.

 Teams allow anyone to create their own team with family and/or friends to complete a challenge.
 You can also use this feature to challenge other teams!

 Communities are for organizations such as Workplaces, Primary Care Networks, Health Care Providers, Libraries, Schools and Municipalities.
 By registering as a community you will be able to start a challenge for your community (organization).
 To request the creation of a new community, sign up for UWALK.ca and click the request a community button at the top of the Teams and Communities page.
 By registering as a community you will also have access to all of UWALK’s resources such as: